Dr-z1/PalindromeChecker/README.md

 #### This Project Is A **Pyramid Generator**, Developed As Part of The FreeCodeCamp Curriculum.

-#### The Primary Goal Is You Learned Basic String and Array Methods By Building A Music Player.
+#### The Primary Goal Is You'll Learn Fundamental Programming Concepts In JavaScript By Coding Your Own Pyramid Generator.